 What I Looked for in the Best Mattresses for Back Pain

-• Spinal alignment: Mattresses that we’ve proven to support healthy spinal alignment were the first to be considered for this roundup.
-The Sleepopolis team has tested each of these mattresses to determine which sleeping positions and which body types they best serve, with the primary concern being support.
-A supportive bed is able to lift the body into a neutral spinal alignment to help prevent aches and pains.
+Spinal alignment: The first mattresses we considered for this roundup were mattresses that have been proven to support healthy spinal alignment.
+The Sleepopolis team has tested each of these mattresses to determine which sleeping positions and body types they best serve, with the primary concern being support.
+A supportive bed can lift the body into a neutral spinal alignment to help prevent aches and pains.

-• Pressure relief: While spinal support is crucial for alleviating back pain, it’s also important that the mattress relieves pressure.
-An ill-suited or too-firm mattress can cause excess pressure buildup in sensitive areas, resulting in exacerbated back pain or even added joint pain.
-That’s why it’s paramount for back sleepers to receive cushioning at the lumbar region, side sleepers at the shoulder and hip, and stomach sleepers just a bit at the hips.
-In testing, we lie down on a pressure mat on top of each mattress to record and display where pressure builds up in each of the three major sleep positions.
-We then use these results to determine an overall pressure relief score.
+Pressure relief: While spinal support is crucial for alleviating back pain, it’s also important that the mattress relieves pressure.
+An ill-suited or too-firm mattress can cause excess pressure buildup in sensitive areas, exacerbating back pain or even adding joint pain.
+In testing, we lie on a pressure map on top of each mattress to record and display where pressure builds up in the three major sleep positions.
+We then use these results, measured in pounds per square inch (PSI), to determine an overall pressure relief score.
+Over time, our testers have found that the average PSIs for back and side sleeping are 15.1 and 12.6, respectively.
+A lower-than-average PSI usually means that the bed is less prone to pressure buildup in those positions.

-• Firmness level: Our firmness scale places mattresses on a scale of 1 to 10, where 1 is the softest possible mattress, and 10 is the firmest.
+Firmness level: Our firmness scale places mattresses on a scale of 1 to 10, where 1 is the softest possible mattress, and 10 is the firmest.
 Our testers consider a 6.5 out of 10 as a true medium-firm mattress, offering a balanced feel of comfort and support.
-Medium-firm also happens to be our general firmness advice for folks looking to relieve back pain, as it tends to offer a blend of comfort and support.
+Medium-firm is our general firmness advice for folks seeking to relieve back pain, as it provides comfort and support.
+After testing over 300 mattresses, our testers have found that the overall average firmness among them is 6.7 out of 10, confirming that most manufacturers aim for that medium-firm sweet spot.

 4.3